Shared DocsDocsReferenceGlossary

 Purpose: Quick reference for compliance terminology and definitions.

-This glossary provides definitions for key terms used in ISO 27001, SOC 2, and general compliance contexts.
+This glossary provides definitions for key terms used in ISO 27001, SOC 2, GDPR, and general compliance contexts.

 A